-Ms. Farideh Karimi, a member of the National Council of Resistance of Iran (NCRI) and a human rights activist, for an urgent response by the United Nations and foreign governments to the recent spate of executions and the appalling state of human rights in Iran.
+Ms. Farideh Karimi, a member of the National Council of Resistance of Iran (NCRI) and a human rights activist, last month called for an urgent response by the United Nations and foreign governments to the recent spate of executions and the appalling state of human rights in Iran.

 Iran already has several bodies observing and monitoring its human rights situation, however the effect and strategy of these is disparate and limited to releasing condemnations to the press.

 The punishments handed down in Iran have been internationally condemned as disproportionate and occurring at a startling frequency.
 Brutal punishments such as blinding with acid and removing fingers.

 Amnesty International in its April 6 annual Death Penalty report covering the 2015 period wrote: “Iran put at least 977 people to death in 2015, compared to at least 743 the year before.”